xavierlp/SenseSankey/README.md

 Mike Bostock's Sankey chart : <a href="http://bost.ocks.org/mike/sankey">here</a><br>
 D3.js

+V2.32 Update code to be compatible with September 2018

 V2.31 Add Images at the start and then end of the flow
 		+ Manage 6 dimensions and more